PHILOSOPHY FOR RESEARCHERS

 This workshop requires no specific philosophical background knowledge.
 What it does require is an open and curious attitude, and the willingness to question your own assumptions and premises.
 Participants are expected to actively engage in the discussions.

 I offer this course as a package in an institutional setting.
-In the future, it will also be offered on a payment-per-participant.
+In the future, it will also be offered (probably online first) on a payment-per-participant.

-This course is now part of the graduate education programs of IST Austria and CRI/LPI Paris.
+"Science as Process and Perspective" is an integral part of the graduate education programs of IST Austria and CRI/LPI Paris.

 To get a quote and to book, contact me here.